My daughter used to walk with her back against the wall.

 When I picture my daughter walking with her back against the wall, I don’t see a clean hallway anymore.

 I see a little girl trying not to get things wrong.
+And I recognize her.

 She was me.
-In my business.
 For years.

 Perfectionism told me that if I just got it right enough, it would be safe to be seen.